Id, Ego, and Superego

 Freud’s theory implies that a healthy personality is one in which an effective ego balances the demands of the id, the mandates of the superego, and the constraints of external reality.

-Often the ego is weak relative to the headstrong id, and the best the ego can do is stay on, pointing the id in the right direction and claiming some credit at the end as if the action were its own.
+Often the ego is weaker than the headstrong id.
+The best it can do is stay in the saddle, pointing the id in the right direction.
+It can only claim some credit at the end, as if the action were its own.

 Freud made the analogy of the id being a horse while the ego is the rider.
 The ego is “like a man on horseback, who has to hold in check the superiour strength of the horse.”